Damien Comolli

-Damien Jacques Comolli (born 24 November 1971) is a French football executive who is the general manager of Juventus.
+Damien Jacques Comolli (born 24 November 1971) is a French football executive who was the general manager of Juventus.
 After training as a coach and managing Monaco's academy in the early 1990s, Comolli was appointed as a scout for Arsenal.
 He later worked as a sporting director for Saint-Étienne, Tottenham Hotspur, Liverpool, and Fenerbahçe, before acting as president as Toulouse from 2020 to 2025.

 Early life and career

 Comolli was born in Béziers, France, on 24 November 1971.
 He is of Italian ancestry and holds Italian citizenship as a result, in addition to French citizenship.
 Comolli played as a youth team player at Monaco.
 In 1992, he began a three-year coaching job with Monaco, where he looked after the club's under-16 squads, and won the state championship at that level.
 It was during his time as youth coach that he met Arsène Wenger.

 Comolli completed a law degree in 1995 and gained his French coaching licence.
 In 1996, Comolli joined Arsenal and spent seven seasons as a European scout, and is credited with the discovery of several of Arsenal's players, including Gaël Clichy, Emmanuel Eboué, Thierry Henry, and Kolo Touré.
 During his time at Arsenal, in addition to five Charity Shield/Community Shield and three FA Cup titles, the club won three Premier League titles, including the Invincibles 2003–04 season.